Writing My Own Programming Language

 3. Type Checker (Semantic Analysis)

-So while this is syntactically correct:
+To demonstrate, this line of code is syntactically correct:

 4. Bytecode Generator (Compilation)